AKRASHEJAZ/DEQUE_CLASS/README.md

 2) REMOVAL OF VALUES FROM BACK AND FRONT
 3) CLEARING ALL VALUES IN ONE GO
 4) REVERSING USING STACK AND ANOTHER LINKED LIST
+#PALINDROME
+checks whether a string is palindrome or not by utilizing queue